-Lavender Oil: This essential oil is a good option for treating acne by reducing skin blemishes or mild scars caused acne.
-It should be used in skin care products like facial cleansers, moisturizers that already contain lavender as an ingredient or you can mix lavender in your skincare products for best results.
+Lavender Oil: This essential oil is a good option for treating acne by reducing skin blemishes or mild scars caused by acne.
+It should be used in skincare products like facial cleansers, moisturizers that already contain lavender as an ingredient or you can mix lavender in your skincare products for best results.

 Herbs for Facial Steaming

 Herbs can enhance the benefits of facial steaming in various ways like helping with the removal of toxins from the body (detoxification) and prevention or reduction of inflammation as well as sealing moisture in the skin.
 Some herbs may also be very useful in reducing under-eye puffiness as well as skin wrinkles.

 However, you may have to try using a few of them to find which one works best for you.
 Some of the herbs that can be used include: